Program Contact: Stanley Veliotis 203-582-7131

-The MS in Accounting program is designed to prepare candidates to satisfy the 150 credit hours requirement and to position them for success in the CPA exam.
+The Master of Science in Accounting program is designed to prepare candidates to satisfy the 150 credit hours requirement and to help position them for success in the CPA exam.
 The program will position successful graduates for careers in professional services firms, business corporations, governmental agencies and business consulting firms, among others.
 The program provides students with in-depth accounting knowledge and skills necessary to be successful accounting professionals.
 Notably, there is a large demand for well-trained accounting professionals in public and private accounting, as well as in government.

 Students enter the program as first-year students and learn at an accelerated pace to earn a bachelor’s degree in three years and an MSA in the fourth.